 The second step of the sapta swara, offering both komal (lowered) and shuddha (natural) options.
-While these are somewhat equivalent to the Western b2 and ♮2 (=100 and 200 cents), the Hindustani Re may also take a nearby microtone – plus, swaras are much more than just ‘notes’ (e.g. Rishab, meaning ‘bull’ in Sanskrit, is traditionally associated with erotic energies, the songs of skylarks, and more).
-Oddly, could be argued that the shuddha Re is present in virtually all tabla-accompanied ragas, regardless of actual swara set – since the dayan’s open ‘Tun‘ stroke is tuned to this tone.
+While these are somewhat equivalent to the Western b2 and ♮2 (=100 and 200 cents), the Hindustani Re may also take a nearby microtone (or even a more abstruse one: e.g. Wim van der Meer notes that the komal re in Kesarbai Kerkar’s Lalita Gauri often drops below 50 cents) – plus, swaras are much more than just ‘notes’ (e.g. Rishab, meaning ‘bull’ in Sanskrit, has fabled associations with erotic energies and the songs of skylarks).
+Oddly, could be argued that the shuddha Re is present in all tabla-accompanied ragas, regardless of actual swara set – since the dayan drum’s open ‘Tun‘ stroke is tuned to this tone.
+Also see Sarha Moore’s paper The Other Leading Note for a rundown of the b2 position in multiple global traditions ranging from raga to heavy metal.

 Sa | Re | Ga | Ma | Pa | Dha | Ni